CS-Journeys/revisto/README.md

 `git push -u origin my-branch-name`

-9. Create a pull request
+9. Create a pull request in GitHub via the green "Compare & pull request" button
+10. Notify your team leader of your newly created pull request or assign a reviewer via the "Reviewers" settings button
+11. Wait for the reviewer to review your code.
+If everything looks good, they will merge your code into the master branch.